Skip to main content

 In reality, temporary increases in blood or urinary creatinine from creatine use do not indicate kidney dysfunction.
 It is important to consider these factors when evaluating kidney health in individuals consuming creatine or a high-meat diet.

-In 1998, a case study reported kidney health concerns in a young male with pre-existing kidney disease who started taking creatine supplements.
+In 1998, a case study reported kidney health concerns in a young male with pre-existing kidney disease33 who started taking creatine supplements.

 The authors suggested that his kidney function was deteriorating based on increased blood creatinine levels, but they did not account for the known effects of creatine intake on these levels or the patient’s medical history.